jubaer36/Movie-Browser/README.md

    ```bash
    npm install
    ```
+3. Create a .env and place the VITE_API_KEY and VITE_BASE_URL

-3. Run the development server:
+4. Run the development server:
    ```bash
    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ## Available Scripts